| INTRODUCTION In October 1996, South Africans were counted for the first time as

 discussed, for example households without electricity, then the description of the sub-set

-In all tables, unspecified values are given as a
+is given in the heading of the table.
+Unspecified values In all tables, unspecified values are given as a

 separate category, sometimes combined with other categories, and sometimes as a category

+on its own.
 As a general rule, in the graphs of this

 publication, and in the percentage tables, unspecified values are excluded, since their

 inclusion can distort the picture being presented.
+Population group Statistics South Africa has continued to classify

 people into population group, since moving away from past apartheid-based discrimination,